 How the Right Golf Ball Can Improve Your Game

-- Low Ball Hitters: Golfers who hit low ball off their driver or irons should play with a high spin rated golf ball, also known as a three piece ball.
-Premium three-piece balls can spin about 200 rpm more off the driver and 400 rpm more backspin off a six iron increasing distance with woods and irons and accuracy with wedges and the putter.
+- Low Ball Hitters: Golfers who hit the low ball off their driver or irons should play with a high spin rate golf ball, also known as a three-piece ball.
+Premium three-piece balls can spin about 200 rpm more off the driver and 400 rpm more backspin off a six iron, increasing distance with woods and irons and accuracy with wedges and the putter.

 Info About the Construction of the Golf Ball

-Every golfer, at every level of play, is looking for ways to improve his or her game.
+Every golfer, at every level of play, is looking for ways to improve their game.
 It’s why we spend four to five hours chasing a little white ball around acres of lawn with a bag full of clubs.
 So let your golf ball work for you.

 Additionally, The Best Golf Balls for Novice, Bogey and Scratch Golfers, which provides information on choosing the best golf ball for your game, and Playing the Best Golf Ball for Your Swing Can Lower Your Score has tips on comparing and testing golf balls to find the one that will lower your score may interest you.